 Some seniors who struggle to occupy their days in retirement have become entrepreneurs and started some fascinating second acts of their own.
 Whether opening retail shops or other small businesses, brewing craft beer or spirits, or doing trades like wood or metalworking, the choices are unique as each individual senior and limited only by the depth of their skills…and their ability to kick in or raise the necessary startup cash.

-Retirement, for many, is a long-awaited opportunity to devote more time to favorite activities and pursuing longtime interests, whether it’s golf or tennis, music or the arts, and so on.
+Retirement, for many, is a long-awaited opportunity to devote more time to favorite activities and pursue longtime interests, whether it’s golf or tennis, music or the arts, and so on.
 No surprise, then, that pursuing interest-based employment is a fine way to get more immersed in those arenas or others.
-Part-time jobs like these aren’t hard to come by, and seniors will likely find fun and fulfillment in doing something they love, while the modest, hourly compensation provides a little, extra income on the side.
+Part-time jobs like these aren’t hard to come by, and you will likely find fun and fulfillment in doing something you love, while the modest, hourly compensation provides a little, extra income on the side.

 Various programs exist nationwide that aim to create teaching and mentorship opportunities between seniors and the younger generation.
 AARP and other service-minded organizations, as well as institutions for higher learning, are all actively looking for retirees to share knowledge and expertise on everything from machine tools and mathematics to business and foreign languages and beyond.